paul-florentin-charles/gameloft_technical_project/README.md

 ## Improvements

 - Set up **Alembic** for database migrations
-- Set up pipelines with **GitHub Actions** for linting, type checking, code coverage, etc.
+- Set up more pipelines with **GitHub Actions** for linting, type checking, code coverage, etc.
 - Set up **PostgreSQL** instead of **SQLite**
 - Use `uv` tool to manage dependencies